makermoekoe/Smarthome-dashbutton/docs/README.md

 ## Requirements

-In total the parts four each dashbutton amount to a considerable sum of just 5€.
+In total the parts for each dashbutton amount to a considerable sum of just 5€.

 - PCB
 - ESP8285-M3